-Cardiovascular disease (CVD) means all the diseases of the
+Cardiovascular disease (CVD) includes all the diseases of

-heart and circulation including coronary heart disease (angina and
+the heart and circulation including coronary heart disease (angina

-Cardiovascular disease - also known as heart and circulatory
+stroke.
+It is also known as heart and circulatory disease

-Other types of cardiovascular disease include heart valve disease, heart failure and cardiomyopathy.
+Other types of cardiovascular disease include heart valve disease and cardiomyopathy.

 How are cardiovascular diseases linked?